exlunaproject/lua_at_client/README.md

 ####Note about FallbackResource

-With Apache HTTPd <2.4.9 (TBA), the FallbackResource directive should preferably not be used in the active virtual host, as it invalidates the LuaMapHandler directive.
+With Apache HTTPd <2.4.9, the FallbackResource directive should preferably not be used in the active virtual host, as it invalidates the LuaMapHandler directive.

 ###Installation for Apache/mod_lua and Sailor